|

 identified in Duval County during 1986 when it was found clogging

-the filters at the Jacksonville Electric Authority's Northside
+the filters at the Jacksonville Electric Authority's (JEA) Northside

 Generating Station which draws water from the St. Johns River (report